Emeraude/Magic-Models/README.md

 }
 // type 3: default error message with custom rule
 validate: {
-	custom: function(args) {
+	custom: function(args, cb) {
+		cb(true);
-		// the validation fail if return null
+		// the validation fail if you call cb with false
-	},
+		// never call the callback more than once, or there will be an undefined behaviour },
 }
 // type 4: custom error message with several builtin rules